Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 var notificationID = 10000;
 AndroidNotificationCenter.SendNotificationWithExplicitID(notification, "channel_id", notificationId);
 ```
-And this API can be used to update a delivered notification with the same id.
+You can use this API to update a delivered notification with the same id.

 ### Notification received callback